BurnedP/tortoise-tts-fast-webui/README.md

 ---

-# Speeding up TorToiSe inference 5x
+# Speeding up TorToiSe inference 5x (original description)

 This is a working project to drastically boost the performance of TorToiSe, without modifying the base models. **Expect speedups of _5~10x_**, and hopefully 20x or larger when this project is complete.